-For insurance inside super, you must also meet the definition of temporary incapacity.
+For insurance inside super, you must also have satisfied the SIS definition of temporary incapacity before any benefits are payable.

 The monthly benefit starts to accrue the day after the waiting period ends.
 The first payment will be due one month later.